Becoming Harvestly: who we are and what we stand for

 Through our 77 different vendors, the number of products we offer grows with each passing day.
 Customers can choose from a wide variety of goods ranging anywhere from vegan cashew cream cheese to edible flowers, wildflower honey, heirloom tomatoes and more.

-Our vendors receive 75% of the product price when customers buy an item from our website, significantly higher than they would normally receive wholesale, so supporting Harvestly truly is giving back to family-owned-farms.
+Our vendors receive 90% of the product price when customers buy an item from our website, so supporting Harvestly truly is giving back to family-owned farms.

 “Since launching last March, Harvestly has seen tremendous growth,” Walter Lafky said.
 “The entire process has been incredibly humbling.”